 The cost will depend on the product or service you choose.
 For example, the Apostille costs $150, which includes all paperwork and fees.
 Other internet providers charge between

-$200 y $320 for every Apostille and they don't even offer the same speed as us.
-We take care of the entire process, from obtaining your Certificate, if you include it in your order, to the Apostille.
+$200 y $320 per Apostille and they don't even offer the same speed as we do.
+We take care of the whole process, from obtaining your Certificate, if you include it in your order, to the Apostille.

-Our prices include a professional, personalized, secure and faster service than any other website.
+Our prices include a professional, personalised, secure and faster service than any other website.
 The costs reflect the time and effort it takes to make the arrangements in person.
-This includes waiting in lines at agencies in Puerto Rico, the cost of any fees or taxes to be paid, processing your order, and finally mailing everything.
-If you want to read reviews from previous customers, you can take a look at the comments at the bottom of each page of the documents we offer.
+This includes waiting in line at the agencies in Puerto Rico, the cost of duties or taxes to be paid, processing your order and finally mailing everything.
+If you wish, you can read reviews from previous clients, as listed at the bottom of each page of the respective documents we offer.

 The cost will depend on the service you choose (Priority or Express).
-When you enter your address, the system will automatically calculate the cost of the shipment.
+When you enter your address, the system will automatically calculate the cost of shipping.
 In general, the cost to the United States is between $15-$35.
-For international shipments, the cost will depend on the country where the document goes (via FedEx®).
+For international shipments, the cost will depend on the country where the document is going (via FedEx® or UPS®).

 The answer will depend on the number of Certificates or documents that need to be apostilled.
 One (1) Apostille is required for each Certificate or document.
 For example, if you have two (2) Certificates or documents, you should make sure that your order indicates "2" Apostilles.
 Remember that the cost is for each Apostille.

 It depends.
-Through us, as attorneys, we can get your Vital Statistics Certificate within 10 to 21 days, depending on the document you choose (Other websites can take several months).
-(Other websites can take several months.)
-Each Certificate we offer has detailed on its respective page the average time it will take to obtain it; check.
-In addition, the shipping time will depend on the courier; for the US or PR, we use the US Postal Service (USPS) for which you can choose Priority or Express.
-For the rest of the world, we use Federal Express (FedEx®).
-In addition, for some of the documents we offer, we have the option of an extra "express" service, with a 5 business day turnaround, respectively, at an additional cost, plus shipping time.
-If your document qualifies for this service, this alternative will automatically appear on the screen at the end of your purchase.
+Through us, as attorneys, we can get your Demographic Registry Certificates within 3, 5 to 10 business days, depending on the document and the service you choose.
+(Other websites may take several months.)
+Each Certificate we offer has a detailed processing time on its respective page.
+On the other hand, the shipping time will depend on the courier; for USA or PR, we use the United States Postal Service (USPS), for which you can choose Priority or Express.
+For the rest of the world, we use FedEx® or UPS®.
+For some of the documents we offer, we have the option of an "express" or "super express" service, with a 5-day or 3-business day turnaround , respectively, at an additional cost, plus shipping time.
+If your document qualifies for such service, this alternative will automatically appear on the screen at the end of your purchase.
 Finally, please remember that processing time may be affected in the event of a situation beyond our control: storm, earthquake, power outage, breakdown of government systems, general strike or any other similar situation.
 Therefore, we recommend that the sooner you can place your order, the better.

 For your convenience and security, we accept all major credit and debit cards: Visa, MasterCard, American Express and Discover.
 We also accept PayPal® and, if necessary, WesternUnion®.
 Payment in advance is required.
 All transactions are secure as we have the highest standards of data transmission.

 Generally when one applies for a Certificate it is for oneself.
-However, there are times when you are required to request a Certificate from someone else, such as a Death Certificate.
-This, like all other Certificates, cannot be issued to just anyone.
-Below are the persons who are entitled by law to apply for a Demographic Registry Certificate (such applicants are referred to in the law as "interested parties"): "INTERESTED PARTY: Means the registrant, if eighteen (18) years of age or older, his or her father, mother, legal representative, legal guardian, or the registrant's heirs.
+However, there are occasions when it is necessary to request a Certificate from another person, such as a Death Certificate.
+This, like other Certificates, cannot be issued to just anyone.
+The following are the persons who are entitled under the law to apply for a Certificate from the Vital Statistics Registry (such applicants are referred to in the law as "interested parties"): "INTERESTED PARTY.- Shall mean the registrant, if eighteen (18) years of age or older, his father, his mother, his legal representative, legal custodian or guardian, or the registrant's heirs."

 No, just by exception.
 To ensure the most accurate processing, and that the information you provide about your credit or debit card and shipping address is the most secure, the recommended method for placing your order is online.
 Our page has been programmed to make the process a safe, simple and easy to use one.
 However, if you have any special situation, you can contact us to let us know.

 We use the United States Postal Service ("US Postal Service" or "USPS") to send documents.
-For international shipments, we use FedEx®.
+For international shipments, we use FedEx® or UPS®.
 Your shipment will arrive in a cardboard envelope to protect the contents.
-As these are sensitive documents, we can send you your tracking or tracing number so that you can monitor your delivery, if requested.
+As these are sensitive documents, we can send you their tracking number so that you can monitor their delivery, if requested.

-The time will depend on the country you are shipping to and the service you choose: Priority or Express, both from the U.S. Federal Mail.
+The time will depend on the country you are sending to and the service you choose: Priority or Express, both from the US federal mail.
 For the United States, Priority service generally takes 3-4 days, while Express takes 1-2 days.
 To this must be added the processing time for your particular document.
 These are estimates, which may vary depending on your address or situations such as weather or pandemics.
-For the rest of the world, we use Federal Express (FedEx®), which offers time alternatives that you can select at checkout.
+For the rest of the world, we use FedEx® or UPS®, with alternatives that you can select at checkout.

 We can send your Apostille to the address you specify, in any country in the world.
 This includes shipping to a country other than the one you are currently in.
 You only need to specify that shipping address on your order.
 Make sure the address is correct.

-As a general rule, the Apostille should be applied to the original of a document.
-This is particularly true for Certificates of Registration (e.g., Birth, Marriage, etc.).
+As a general rule, the Apostille must be applied to the original of a document.
+This is particularly so for Certificates of Demographic Registration (e.g. Birth, Marriage, etc.).
 These documents are considered "vital".
-There are a few countries that allow copies to be apostilled, but, nevertheless, in order to do this we would have to have the original first, in which case you would have to place your order first and then send us the document to be apostilled by regular mail.
+There are a few countries that allow copies to be apostilled , but, nevertheless, in order to do this we would have to have the original first, in which case you will need to put your order in first and then send us the document to be apostilled by regular mail.